Frankfurt Cathedral

 It is the largest religious building in the city and a former collegiate church.
-Despite its common English name, it has never been a true cathedral (episcopal see), but is called the Kaiserdom (an "imperial great church" or imperial cathedral) or simply the Dom due to its importance as former election and coronation church of the Holy Roman Empire.
-As one of the major buildings of the Empire's history, it was a symbol of national unity, especially in the 19th century.
+Despite its common English name, it has never been an actual cathedral (episcopal see).
+Still, it is called the Kaiserdom (an "imperial great church" or imperial cathedral) or simply the Dom due to its importance as former election and coronation church of the Holy Roman Empire.
+As one of the significant buildings of the Empire's history, it was a symbol of national unity, especially in the 19th century.

-The present church building is the third church on the same site.
+The present church is the third church on the same site.
 Since the late 19th century, excavations have revealed buildings that can be traced back to the seventh century.
-The history is closely linked with the general history of Frankfurt and Frankfurt's old town because the cathedral had an associated role as the religious counterpart of the Royal Palace in Frankfurt.
+The cathedral's history is closely linked with the general history of Frankfurt and Frankfurt's old town because it was associated with the religious counterpart of the Royal Palace in Frankfurt.

 History

-Frankfurt Cathedral was an imperial collegiate church, termed Dom in German – a synecdoche for all collegiate churches used totum pro parte also for cathedrals -, and thus traditionally translated as cathedral in English.
+Frankfurt Cathedral was an imperial collegiate church, termed Dom in German—a synecdoche for all collegiate churches used totum pro parte also for cathedrals—and thus traditionally translated as cathedral in English, though Frankfurt has never been a bishop's seat.
 St. Bartholomew's is the main church of Frankfurt and was constructed in the 14th and 15th centuries on the foundation of an earlier church from the Merovingian time.

+This earlier church which stood on the site of today's cathedral, the Salvator Basilica of the Frankfurt Königspfalz (Royal Palace), was originally founded on September 1, 852 by the East Franconian King Louis the German and consecrated by the Archbishop of Mainz Rabanus Maurus.
+The palace itself (of which the foundations can be seen next to the cathedral as an excavation site) was created at the beginning of the 9th century under Louis the Pious, the son of Charlemagne, and replaced a royal court of the Merovingians of the 7th century, who in turn had conquered the area around Frankfurt am Main from the Alemanni.

+From the 11th century onwards, the royal Pfalz lost its importance as an itinerary residence of the German kings.
+It was only in the Hohenstaufen period, around the middle of the 12th century, under Conrad III, that the pfalz was again used for Hoftage (gatherings of the mighty of the Empire).
+Soon afterwards the palace was given up and replaced by houses of city residents who used its thick walls for cellars, but the Palace Church was gradually replaced by the Gothic cathedral.
+The Stift that owned the church was first called Salvatorstift, later Bartholomäusstift.
+This community of canons was the host of the cathedral for almost 1,000 years from its foundation in 852 until secularization in 1803.